overview of the graduate program

 welcome!

-We are a large department: about 60 tenured/track faculty and growing (+5 hires this year).
+We are a large research department: 64 tenured/track faculty, 13 postdocs and growing.

 Many of you will come here with a firm idea of what research area to follow, – great, but keeps your eyes open.